SMAC-Group/course_gmwm/chapters/chapter2.md

 <exercise id="1" title="General Information">

-In this chapter we will consider an introduction to time series analysis from .
+In this chapter we will consider an introduction to time series analysis from standard statistical standpoint.
 This chapter is based on the R package [`simts`](https://smac-group.github.io/simts/index.html), which can be installed as follows:

 ```{r}
 # Cran (stable) version